feedback2me/feedback2meUI/README.md

 ## Dependencies and dev-dependencies

 -   Nodejs and yarn for development environment and package management.
+-   React -> main UI view library.
+-   Express -> web server framework
 -   Webpack -> build management
 -   Babel -> transpiling to ES5
--   Styled components -> CSS in JS.
--   React -> main UI view library.
--   Redux -> store and data management.
--   Saga -> Async middleware.

-## Run application in development mode

-Start application in development mode: From the application folder run following command.
-Then it will automatically start the project from 9000 port and it will open default browser.
-It will also start listening changes in the code and reload changed files on save.

-`yarn start`

-## Build application for production
+## Production build

-Production build: From the application folder run following command.
-Then it will create folder named "build" which includes necessary files.
+From the root folder run following command.
+It will create ui and server images and start running them immediately.

-`yarn build`

-## Run unit tests

-From the application folder run following command.

-`yarn test`

-## Run E2E tests

-First run the application as it is explained at "Run application in development mode".
-After the project is running in dev mode, run following command from e2e folder.

-`yarn start`
+`docker-compose up`

+UI will be running on: http://localhost:8000/
+Server will be running on: http://localhost:8080/